vyperlang/titanoboa/docs/source/test.rst

 --------------

 .. warning::
-    Coverage is not yet supported when using :ref:
+    Coverage is not yet supported when using fast mode.

 Titanoboa offers coverage through the `coverage.py <https://coverage.readthedocs.io/>`_ package.